ERRORCODE509/survive_the_nut/README.md

 A pine nut construct, a mass of pine nuts that is hostile on sight.
 Spawns in forests more frequently than the pine nut golem, but is still a bit rare.
 Much easier to kill than the previous to creatures, as its stats are only a bit better than a feral human, though it is much faster.
 As a result, gives much less pine nuts when butchered due to its reduced size and mass.

-Check the wiki page of the Gibhub for additional info on each creature.
+Check the wiki page of the GitHub for additional info on each creature.

 More pine nut abominations are currently in the works.